 Monash Children’s Hospital:

-Monash Genetics Department helps with the diagnosis, management, counselling and support of adults and children with a wide range of genetic disorders.
+The Genetics Department at Monash Children’s Hospital, as part of Monash Health assists with the diagnosis, management, counselling and support of children and adults with a wide range of genetic disorders.

-These range from the more common genetic conditions such as cystic fibrosis and Down syndrome to rarer conditions like muscular dystrophies, Huntington’s disease and cardiomyopathies.
+These range from the more common genetic conditions such as cystic fibrosis and Down syndrome to rarer genetic conditions.

-The genetics team uses a non-directive, patient-centred care approach, assisting patients and families to understand and make informed decisions about their healthcare options.
+The genetics team uses a non-directive, patient-centered care approach, assisting patients and families to understand and make informed decisions about their healthcare options.

 Patients attending this service may have a genetic disorder or be at risk of one through their family history.

-General paediatric clinics provide assessment, diagnosis and management of children with known, and often unknown genetic syndromes.
-The general adult clinics provide diagnosis, management and reproductive family planning advice to individuals or couples attending the service.
+Paediatric genetic clinics provide assessment, diagnosis and management of children with known, and often unknown genetic syndromes.

-The general genetics staff is involved in various multi-disciplinary specialty clinics in neurogenetics, cardiac genetics, skeletal dysplasias, hearing loss, craniofacial and cleft lip and palate, genetic skin conditions and 22q11 deletions.
+The general genetics team holds various multi-disciplinary specialty clinics in neurogenetics, cardiac genetics, skeletal dysplasias, hearing loss, craniofacial and cleft lip and palate, genetic skin conditions, 22q11 deletions and genetic renal conditions.

-Genetic testing is organised, where applicable, to assist with diagnosis, management and prenatal diagnosis of various genetic conditions.
-After diagnosis, patients receive a management plan and a detailed summary letter to assist communication with relatives and health care providers.
+Genetic testing is organised, where applicable, to assist with diagnosis, and management of various genetic conditions.
+After diagnosis, patients and their parent or guardian will receive a management plan and detailed summary letter to assist communication with relatives and other healthcare providers.
 They may be referred to specialist clinics for assessment, and/or ongoing management which may include medical, surgical or allied health interventions.

-This exceptional multi-disciplinary service is led by head of the unit, clinical geneticist, Dr Matthew Hunter and unit manager, senior genetic counsellor Katherine Rose.
+Our multi-disciplinary service is led by Unit Head, clinical geneticist Dr Matthew Hunter and Unit Manager, senior genetic counsellor Katherine Rose.
 Dr Hunter completed his medical degree at the University of Cape Town, South Africa and went on to specialise in paediatrics in Brisbane and Melbourne before sub-specialising in clinical genetics at the Victorian Clinical Genetics Service.

-Others in the team include clinical geneticist Dr Alison Yung, neurologist Associate Professor Michael Fahey and visiting specialists including Associate Professor Tiong Tan and Associate Professor Ravi Savarirayan.
+Other clinical geneticists in the team include Dr Alison Yeung, and Dr Emma Krzesinski, neurologist & clinical geneticist Associate Professor Michael Fahey and visiting specialists including Associate Professor Tiong Tan and Associate Professor Ravi Savarirayan.

-Our team of dedicated genetic counsellors is available daily for advice regarding referrals and patient care.
-They also provide face-to-face and telephone counselling support to patients during prenatal diagnosis and after fetal loss, with referrals to community support organisations, when appropriate.
+Our team of dedicated genetic counsellors are available daily for advice regarding referrals and patient care.

-Referrals to Monash Genetics Department should be addressed to the Head of Unit Dr Matthew Hunter.
+Referrals to the Genetics Department at Monash Children’s Hospital should be addressed to the Head of Unit, Dr Matthew Hunter.
 The patient will be seen by a clinician within this specialty.
 The referral should indicate that it is valid for an indefinite period.
+It is vital to include genetic test results if these were not performed at Monash Health.
 Correspondence regarding the patient’s contact with our clinic will be sent back to the referring doctor and other relevant doctors.

-For referral guidelines to the Monash Genetics Department click here.
+For referral guidelines to the Genetics Department click here.

-Please note: Monash Health also has another genetics department, the Familial Cancer Centre, which focuses on the diagnosis and counselling of inherited cancer syndromes.
-Referrals to that department should be made separately.
+Please note: Monash Health also has another genetics department, the Familial Cancer Centre (FCC), which focuses on the diagnosis and counselling of inherited cancer syndromes.
+Referrals to the FCC should be made separately.